openstack/manila/doc/source/devref/driver_requirements.rst

 Manila minimum requirements and features since Mitaka
 =====================================================

-In order for a driver to be accepted into Manila code base, there are certain minimum requirements and features that must be met, in order to ensure interoperability and standardized Manila functionality among cloud providers.
+In order for a driver to be accepted into manila code base, there are certain minimum requirements and features that must be met, in order to ensure interoperability and standardized manila functionality among cloud providers.

 At least one driver mode (:term:`DHSS` true/false)
 --------------------------------------------------

-Driver modes determine if the driver is managing network resources (:term:`DHSS` = true) in an automated way, in order to segregate tenants and private networks by making use of Manila Share Networks, or if it is up to the administrator to manually configure all networks (:term:`DHSS` = false) and be responsible for segregation, if that is desired.
+Driver modes determine if the driver is managing network resources (:term:`DHSS` = true) in an automated way, in order to segregate tenants and private networks by making use of manila Share Networks, or if it is up to the administrator to manually configure all networks (:term:`DHSS` = false) and be responsible for segregation, if that is desired.
 At least one driver mode must be supported.
 In :term:`DHSS` = true mode, Share Server entities are used, so